DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

    - We take the 4th byte of the X value and the first 3 bytes of the Y value to get value 80 3F 0F 3C -> 0x803F0F3C
 5. The game will attempt to run code at whatever is stored at ```0x803F0F3C``.
 This address contains controller data for controllers 2-4
 6. We hold very precise inputs on controllers 2-4 to produce machine code which the game will execute.
-   a.)
-The code is very simple, all it does is delete one line of code that prevents the credits from loading when you load a new stage.
+   - The code is very simple, all it does is delete one line of code that prevents the credits from loading when you load a new stage.
 This means that the next time we enter a new stage, such as entering Orca's house the credits are immediately triggered

 ---